TommyClausner/laminarfMRI/README.md

 As long as you can read this statement, the content in this repository is work in progress and and will be updated or changed on a regular basis.

-Please find the respective documentation in the documentation folder.
+Please find the respective documentation in the documentation folder (documentation/laminar_pipeline.pdf).

 Within the quickStart folder, the getToolboxes.sh function will download most of the required toolboxes for you (please double check with the documentation).